erwin1234777/genshin_public/README.md

 - Weapons tracker to keep track of days needed to grab ascencion materials for your weapons
 - Daily chores/farms to be done(customizable).
 Never again forget to kill WEI's for primogems or other mundane/daily tasks!
 - Gacha tracker(so you never again have to count your history of wishes to see when next 5\* is coming) [Click here for more](https://github.com/erwin1234777/genshin_public/blob/main/README.md#gacha-tracker-visual-tutorial)
-- Community guides and tips about specific farming places/methods
-- Wiki about characters
+- Wiki
-- Announcements command when genshin has new updates/blog posts
+- Announcements when genshin has new updates/blog posts
-- Added routes for farming mobs
+- Best routes for farming mobs
-- Added routes for specific resources
+- Best routes for specific resources
 - Wish simulator
 - Resin reminder (reminds you when your resin is full)
+- Mail
+- Minigames
+- Collectible chibis

 #### Tutorials/Important links